Industrial Ecology Programme (IndEcol)

-NTNU’s Industrial Ecology Group (IndEcol) study the material side of the economy and society and investigate how resource use contributes to welfare, as well as how and where the environmental impacts occur.
+NTNU’s Industrial Ecology Programme (IndEcol) study the material side of the economy and society and investigate how resource use contributes to welfare, as well as how and where the environmental impacts occur.
 Our teaching and research activities bridge technology and the social sciences.

 - National greenhouse-gas accounting for effective climate policy on international trade in Nature Climate Change March 2015